syl20bnr/evil-lisp-state/README.md

 Adds a new [evil][evil-link] state to navigate lisp code and edit sexp trees using [smartparens][smartparens-link] and mnemonic key bindings.

+**Although the core key bindings should not change a lot, this state is still _under experimentation_, expect the key bindings to be changed on a regular basis.**

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc/generate-toc again -->
 **Table of Contents**